vandemataram15aug1947/Design_and_Development_of_an_Isolated_Gate_Driver_Circuit/README.md

 ---

-# Design of Isolated UCC23513DWYR Optocoupler Gate Drivers
+# Design of Isolated UCC23513DWYR Optocoupler Gate Driver

 ## Introduction
 The **UCC23513DWYR** is a high-performance, single-channel gate driver designed for IGBTs, MOSFETs, and SiC MOSFETs.
 With a peak output current of **4.5A source** and **5.3A sink**, along with a reinforced isolation rating of **5.7kV RMS**, it offers reliability and efficiency.
 Its **33V wide supply voltage range** enables effective driving of IGBTs and SiC power FETs using bipolar supplies.
 This driver can operate both **low-side and high-side power FETs**, providing significant performance improvements over standard opto-coupler-based gate drivers.